 |13.30-17.30||Microbiome Signature Project: Project Outcomes and Future Outlook|

 This session is open to all but requires a separate registration.
-You are welcome to find out more and register for this afternoon session here.
+You are welcome to find out more here.

 |Sünje Johanna Pamp, PhD, Novo Nordisk Foundation Center for Biosustainability, DTU Microbes Initiative |